 As a nation of immigrants, identifying immigrant ancestors is a worthy goal for most Americans interested in family history.
 The publication of Roots in 1976 launched a genealogy tidal way.
 1 Of the millions caught by the wave, Dennis VanderWerff’s pursuit of his family’s history spans forty years.

-Just as Haley began with what he knew about his family, VanderWerff began with what he know about his.
+Just as Haley began with what he knew about his family, VanderWerff began with what he knew about his.
 “Grandfather Crook came from England,” he was told as a child.
 The gamut of his research covers traditional documentary research through DNA testing.
 One side of his family has deep roots in Colonial America and New England.
 The other side is characterized by unknown paternity and brick walls.